What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 DocumentCloud was initially an independent, nonprofit organization that was founded through a partnership between The New York Times and ProPublica.
 The two groups received a two-year grant of $719,500 through the 2009 Knight News Challenge to start up the project.
 The site launched in beta in March 2010 and has three full-time staff members.

 In June 2011, when the Knight News Challenge funding ran out, the project became part of the nonprofit group Investigative Reporters and Editors.
+It received another grant from the Knight Foundation for $1.4 million in 2014.

 The project is a software system, website, and set of open standards intended as a tool for investigative reporting, and only news organizations, bloggers and watchdog groups can upload documents there.
 Its 200-plus contributors include many news organizations as well as other groups such as the ACLU, National Security Archive and Sunlight Foundation.
 DocumentCloud’s software, however, is open-source, and anyone can view the documents.